Bipin7giri/NodeJS_cli/README.md

 main();
 ```

-Run the script using:
+3. Run the script using the following command:

 ```sh
 node script.js
 ```

-This will generate Express.js boilerplate code in your project directory.
+This will generate Express.js boilerplate code within your project directory.

-## License
+### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+You can contribute to it by visiting [the GitHub repository](https://github.com/Bipin7giri/NodeJS_cli.git).

+Feel free to collaborate and improve this powerful Node.js CLI for API endpoint generation.